 Our World Famous Sea Stack

 Haystack Rock is one of Oregon’s most recognizable landmarks, home to colorful tidepools and diverse birdlife.
 It has been featured in countless novels, television programs, and movies such as The Goonies and Kindergarten Cop.
 This basalt sea stack rises 235 feet from the edge of the shoreline.
 At low tide, you can walk right up to it and find colorful sea stars and other fascinating tidepool creatures in its intertidal area.
 Puffins can be observed on Haystack Rock from early spring to mid-summer, offering the most accessible viewing of Tufted Puffins in the Northwest.
 Wide other varieties of birds can also be seen, making it a terrific bird-watching location year-round.
-It’s part of the Oregon Coast’s geological history, formed millions of years ago by lava flows that created many of the dramatic capes and headlands on the Oregon Coast.
+In addition, it’s part of the Oregon Coast’s geological history, formed millions of years ago by lava flows that created many of the dramatic capes and headlands on the Oregon Coast.
 Haystack Rock is part of the Oregon Islands National Wildlife Refuge and is a State protected marine environment.